IELTS Listening Test Tips: Improving Concentration and Accuracy (PBT and CBT)

 Should I take a Computer-based or a Pen-Paper-based IELTS?

 The International English Language Testing System is an English language proficiency test one has to take if one wants to study, work or immigrate to English-speaking countries.
 For a long time, IELTS was a paper-based test.
-However, recently, IELTS has offered students a choice of taking the test in computer-based mode [CBT] or paper-based mode [PBT].
+However, recently, IELTS offered students a choice of taking the test in computer-based mode [CBT] or paper-based mode [PBT].
 Choosing the suitable mode of examination is no mean feat here!

 Modules